Metro Boomin: 2018–2021: Not All Heroes Wear Capes and Savage Mode II

-2022–present: Heroes & Villains
+2022–2023: Heroes & Villains and Spider-Man: Across the Spider-Verse

 On November 22, 2022, Metro announced the title of his upcoming second studio album: Heroes & Villains, which released on December 2.
 On November 30, he released an accompanying short film preview for the album.
 The film was directed by Gibson Hazard and featured appearances by Metro, Gunna, LaKeith Stanfield, Morgan Freeman, and Young Thug.

-The album was released on December 2, 2022 with guest appearances from John Legend, Future, Chris Brown, Don Toliver, Travis Scott, Young Nudy, The Weeknd, 21 Savage, Young Thug, Mustafa, A$AP Rocky, Takeoff, and Gunna.
+The album was released on December 2, 2022, with guest appearances from John Legend, Future, Chris Brown, Don Toliver, Travis Scott, Young Nudy, The Weeknd, 21 Savage, Young Thug, Mustafa, A$AP Rocky, the late Takeoff of Migos, and Gunna.
 The album was received well by audiences, with many considering it Metro's best work to date and complimenting the production and featured artists' performances.

-On December 13, 2022, Metro was confirmed to be working on the soundtrack for the upcoming Spider-Man: Across the Spider-Verse film by screenwriters Phil Lord and Christopher Miller.
+On December 13, 2022, Metro was confirmed to be working on the soundtrack for Spider-Man: Across the Spider-Verse by screenwriters Phil Lord and Christopher Miller.
+The soundtrack was released on June 2, 2023, the same day as the film's theatrical release.
+Metro served as an executive producer and its presenter, having credits on 10 out of 13 songs.
+The soundtrack featured guest appearances from Swae Lee, Lil Wayne, Offset, A$AP Rocky, Roisee, Future, Lil Uzi Vert, JID, James Blake, Nav, A Boogie wit da Hoodie, Ei8ht, Don Toliver, Wizkid, Beam, Toian, Coi Leray, 21 Savage, 2 Chainz, and Nas.
+Metro also provided the voice for "Metro Spider-Man", a fictional version of himself as Spider-Man in the film.

+Metro performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.
+On June 23, 2023, Metro Boomin co-produced Young Thug's third studio album, Business Is Business.
+He also served as the executive producer of the album.
+Metro produced the lobby theme track for Fortnite Battle Royale Chapter 4 Season OG, released in November 2023.